 I've shot with a lot of cameras over the years.
 Notable favories are: Canon 5D Mark II and III, Sony a99, Fuji XT2, and the Nikon D750.
 I also used the D800 for a bit, but around that time I was still invested heavily in Canon.
 Eventually I bit the bullet and went all Nikon.
 First a D810, then a D750.
 I loved the D750, but missed some of the advanced features of the D810.
-So, biting the bullet once again, bought a D810.
+So, biting the bullet once again, bought another D810.
 Luckily for me, I was able to get a great deal due to a promo Nikon was running at the time so I didn't take a loss.

 So why this camera?